1.0 POLICY STATEMENT

 - Pay attention to only the performance of the student in the assessment of merit

 - Make the knowledge accessible to the students even beyond their class hours and help and guide the students without any remuneration or reward.

 - Help students to develop and understanding of our national heritage and national goals

-- Refrain from inciting students against other students, colleagues or
+- Refrain from inciting students against other students, colleagues or against the

 4.4 FACULTY MEMBERS WITH THEIR COLLEAGUES

 Faculty members are required to:

 - Treat other members of the profession in the same manner as they themselves wish to be.?